 ** = after the player draft a second coach may be added at the manager’s discretion.

-The LNAL website will be updated monthly (by the 4th Thursday of every month) to reflect the current membership point total.
+The LNAL website will be updated by the Secretary monthly (by the 4th Thursday of every month) to reflect the current membership point total.

 Dispute Resolution Process